alex-gedeon/alias-helper/README.md

 - Ability to change printed table size
 - Blacklist multiple aliases at once
 - Load in pre-existing aliases in ~/.bash_aliases and populate unformatted aliases and variables with user input
+- Create backup of aliases to local/folder
+- Store project in the proper unix folder location
+- Allow for environment aliases to be created easily (i.e. aliases that use a variable assigned at runtime, yet have a value during initialization)
+- Consolidating unecessary scripts
+- Transferring code to python most likely since it's much easier to maintain and develop in
+- Preparing for full release v 3
+- Allowing functions
+- Organization of ~/.bash_aliases itself
+- Cross platform support